 As more businesses opt for a legal status known as "real estate investment trusts" (REITS) to qualify for tax breaks, they have an active champion in Washington, the trade group known as the National Association of Real Estate Investment Trusts.
 According to Real Connect realtors there has actually been a rise in the sale of houses, maybe that´s why the apartments for rent from the Connor Group have gone by really fast, but many people don´t know that if they use the plan collection, they can visualize and even start building their dream home.

 The group may not have the name recognition of some of the larger financial lobbies, such as the American Bankers Association or the Real Estate Roundtable, but it has a very active lobbying profile, primarily on tax bills.
 This week the group, known as NAREIT, reported spending more than $1 million during the first quarter of this year, almost doubling the amount it spent during the first three months of last year.
 Since 1991, the group has reported spending more than $27 million on lobbying and $8.7 million on campaign contributions, according to a search on Influence Explorer.
+Be sure to list your house on the MLS if you want to sell without an agent.
+Check out companies such as Get LISTED Realty, click here.
 The contributions are almost evenly split between Democrats and Republicans.

 NAREIT employs a stable of in-house lobbyists as well as a long list of lobbyists for hire–a total of 41 in 2012, according to a search on Influence Explorer.
 Robert Dibblee, senior vice president of government relations for the group, is a fixture at Washington fundraisers for members of Congress.